vespa-engine/sample-apps/basic-search-tensor/README.md

     }

 **Rank profile**

-A rank profile calculates a score per document.
+A [rank profile](https://docs.vespa.ai/documentation/ranking.html) calculates a _relevance score_ per document.
-This is defined by the application - here it is the tensor product.
+This is defined by the application author - in this case, it is the tensor product - The data above is represented using [tensors](http://docs.vespa.ai/documentation/tensor-intro.html)..
 As the tensor is one-dimensional (the _cat_ dimension), this a vector, hence this is the dot product of the user profile and album categories: